RodionGork/tinyscheme/README.md

 # TinyScheme

+_Disclaimer: this repo is not related to original authors, and I have no intention to take over their fame or their work.
+It's created rather in attempt to see if I can understand the project and, perhaps, find a way to help with it._

 This is small `Scheme` language implementation written in `C` language to provide script abilities to C programs or be used standalone.
 It saw use in some popular application, among them a plugin for GIMP graphic editor.